jacobjjasper/Rush-Hour-BCE/results/README.md

 _upper_bound = (field size - 1)^free cars_ * _(field size - 2)^free trucks_ * _(other options)_

 where 'other options' is to be filled as such: if two cars are situated on the same row on a 6x6 board, 'other options' is (6 - 1 - 2)^2.
 In other words, there are two cars who can move over 6 (field size) minus one (taking in account their own length) minus two (the other car's space).
+Adding another option means adding a new multiplication to the function.
+In [statespace.txt](https://github.com/jacobjjasper/Rush-Hour-BCE/blob/master/results/statespace), we calculated the upper bound using this function.

 The table below shows this upper bound of our state space for each game.
 We found it hard to establish a viable lower bound for the state space of each individual game.
 To avoid setting the lower bound at 0, we established the lower bound of each game by running a breadth-first search algorithm.
 The rendered outcome would be the lower bound of our game, as this is the least amount of moves needed to get to the solution.